alexpasmantier/grip-grab/README.md

 ## Benchmarks

 ### The general idea
-_With default settings for both tools, `gg` will typically be faster than `ripgrep` on small to moderatly sized codebases (<= a couple milion lines) running on everyday machines because of its default thread heuristic. `rg` will typically be faster out of the box on larger corpora (think a checkout of the linux kernel) and machines with more logical cpus.
+_With default settings for both tools, `gg` will typically be faster than `rg` on small to moderatly sized codebases (<= a couple milion lines) running on everyday machines because of its default thread heuristic. `rg` will typically be faster out of the box on larger corpora (think a checkout of the linux kernel) and machines with more logical cpus.
 Note that you still can tweak `gg` with the `-T` argument to achieve similar performance in those cases._

 _[The following discussion with ripgrep's author on HackerNews](https://news.ycombinator.com/item?id=41380065) might also provide more insights regarding this tool's performance (including more benchmarks across different machines and corpora)._